Click on the gallery images to enlarge!

 This game was a multiplayer open world game.
 It now survives only on fan run servers.
 You can find a list at MMOFolklorist.

-You must have the original game discs, or install, or files to get this.
+You must have the original game discs, or install, or files to get this (with one server being the exception).
 I understand at one point you could buy on Steam but obviously you can no longer purchase there since the live servers are dead.
 The fan run servers have various versions since the game was updated several times, some of those updates were not so popular.
 Some have added expanded content.

 Expanded Universe purists will have to hunt to see if any of the servers stays true to the original lore.
 I’ve seen ‘the other’ canon listed on one server’s information, and another one specifies they find it ‘too restrictive’ for their post Return of the Jedi fan made expansions.
 Only one server hasn’t added anything.
 There are several servers though so some may still be lore consistent.